-In the age of the Internet, job prospects and opportunities for building one's personal brand are just a few clicks away.
-Whether you’re job-hunting and need to make a great first impression on potential employers or are just looking to brand yourself online, a personal website can be your best asset.
+In the age of the Internet, job prospects and opportunities for building one's brand are just a few clicks away.
+So whether you are job-hunting and need to make a great first impression on potential employers or are just looking to brand yourself online, a personal website can be your best asset.

-In this blog post, you are going to learn how to create a personal website from scratch by using the Ucraft website builder.
-After reading the article and following every step, you'll be more than halfway toward meeting your goal.
+This article will help you learn how to create a website from scratch using the Ucraft Website Builder.
+After going through each step, you'll be more than halfway towards meeting your goal.

-In short, here's how to create a personal website in under an hour:
+In short, here's how to create a personal website in under one hour:

-Select the best template that will showcase your personality;
+Select the best template that will showcase your personality/project;

-Edit the template's default content and write your own story;
+Edit the template's default content and write your own;

 Use personal images that will wow your website visitors;